MarkusPic/ehyd_tools/README.md

 ## The high-res precipitation stations

+> links only work on GitHub!

 [List of ehyd-stations with the id-number and the label](ehyd_tools/ehyd_stations.json)

 ## Examples

+> links only work on GitHub!

 [Example Jupyter notebook for the commandline](example/example_commandline.ipynb)